 Depending upon an organization's growth needs, the acquisition, construction, reconstruction, equipping and/or furnishing of certain manufacturing, commercial and R&D can be funded from the proceeds of taxable and tax-exempt securities issued by the IDA.
 The agency can also provide exemptions from use and sales taxes for certain expenditures related to construction, furnishings, business equipment and related capital improvements, in accordance with our Uniform Tax Exemption Policy.

-In accordance with the 2005 and 2009 Public Authorities Accountability Act, the Agency has adopted By-laws, and annually adopts a Mission Statement and the following policies: Code of Ethics, Conflict of Interest, Whistle Blower Policy, Investment Policy, Property Disposition Policy, Property Acquistion Policy, Procurement Policy Standard Project Agreement, Termination and Recapture of Benefits, and Fee Schedule.
+In accordance with the 2005 and 2009 Public Authorities Accountability Act, the Agency has adopted By-laws, and annually adopts a Mission Statement and the following policies: Code of Ethics, Conflict of Interest, Whistle Blower Policy, Investment Policy, Property Disposition Policy, Property Acquistion Policy, Procurement Policy Standard Project Agreement, Termination and Recapture of Benefits, Labor Policies and Fee Schedule.
 Industrial Development Agencies are formed under Article 18-A of New York State General Municipal Law, as public benefit corporations.You can find a copy of the CWIDA's enabling legislation here.